tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-dal.md

 For more details on DAL, see [Tezos DAL Overview](https://tezos.gitlab.io/shell/dal_overview.html).

+## DAL Rewards and Penalties

+Running a DAL node directly impacts your baking income:

+**Reward Impact:**
+- DAL attestations account for approximately **10% of total block rewards** (2,275 out of 22,757 reward weight units)
+- Successfully attesting to DAL shards earns you this portion of rewards
+- Missing DAL attestations means losing ~10% of your potential baking income

+**How It Works:**
+1. When data is published to the DAL, it's split into "shards" distributed across bakers
+2. Your baker must download and verify shards assigned to you within the attestation lag period
+3. Your baker then declares whether it successfully obtained the shards (via the attestation operation)
+4. If enough bakers attest to availability, the data blob is marked as available

+**Attestation Lag:**
+The protocol defines an attestation lag period during which bakers must download and verify their assigned shards.
+Your DAL node must be online and synchronized to meet this deadline.
+The lag gives bakers time to fetch data before they must attest.

+**No Slashing for DAL Failures:**
+Unlike double baking/attestation, failing to run DAL does not result in slashing of your stake.
+You simply miss out on the DAL portion of rewards.

 > **⚠️ WARNING: IP Address Exposure Risk**
 >
 > The security implications for bakers in the DAL network are highlighted in the [official Octez documentation](https://octez.tezos.com/docs/shell/dal_overview.html).